 Cleaning requires the disinfecting of all surfaces and equipment, removing any trace of the previous device or particulate before starting on the new product.
 Depending on the type of machine, this may involve dismantling it in order to make sure it is thoroughly cleaned.

+What is line clearance’s impact if not properly executed?
 Keep in mind that you will want the surfaces to fully dry before proceeding as you don’t want the chemicals in the cleaner to interact with anything associated with the new device.
 Often, the manufacturing specifications will indicate how and with what solutions the cleaning needs to be performed.
+The pharmaceutical industry often uses more stringent cleaning validation protocols than other industries.

 Checking